 UNICEF continues to support Government in child welfare reform

-BAKU, September 18, 2006 – A two-day workshop on child welfare and social protection organized by the United Nations Children's Fund (UNICEF) together with the Government of Azerbaijan starts on September 19.
+BAKU, 18 September 2006 – A two-day workshop on child welfare and social protection organized by the United Nations Children's Fund (UNICEF) together with the Government of Azerbaijan starts tomorrow in Baku.

 The workshop is a part of the joint efforts with the Government to support the implementation of the State Program on De-Institutionalization and Alternative Care, being part of the child welfare reform in the country.